Josh Jacobs Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- The Eagles have the NFL's 28th-ranked defense against the run, surrendering 135.3 yards per game.
+- The Eagles have the NFL's 28th-ranked defense against the run, giving up 135.3 yards per game.

-- This year the Eagles have conceded six rushing TDs.
-They are ranked 15th in the league in that category.
+- The Eagles have conceded six rushing touchdowns, 15th in the league.

 Recent Performances

-- Against the Broncos last week, Jacobs rushed 16 times for 53 yards and scored one touchdown.
+- In last week's outing against the Broncos, Jacobs carried the ball 16 times for 53 yards and scored one touchdown.

-- In his last three games, Jacobs has piled up 141 yards (47.0 per game) on 44 attempts with two touchdowns.
+- Over his last three games, Jacobs has racked up 44 carries for 141 yards (47.0 per game) and two touchdowns.

 Jacobs' Las Vegas Teammates